abhikant-tnt/clinic_management_system/backend/README.md

 ### Step-by-Step .env Configuration

-The application uses a dual PostgreSQL architecture.
 Follow these steps to configure your `.env` file:

 #### Step 1: Locate or Create the .env File